frontity/frontity/packages/frontity/cli-e2e/README.md

 In order to test cross-platform compatibility, we also run some "basic" tests which use the _filesystem_ (hence the name) of the machine on which the tests are run.
-Those tests can be run locally, but are really meant for GitHub Actions, where we can test that they run successfully on Linux, Windows and MacOS.
+Those tests can be run locally, but are really meant for GitHub Actions, where we can test that they run successfully on Linux, Windows and macOS.
 See the [workflow file](/.github/workflows/cli-e2e.yml) for more details.

 ## Requirements